amvro23/adsorption/README.md

 ```Python
 iso_heat.get_dataframe()
 ```
-and save them into an excel file
+and save them into an excel file.
 ```Python
 iso_heat.to_excel("IsoHeat")
 ```